tarantool/doc/doc/reference/reference_lua/net_box.rst

     The returned ``conn`` object supports methods for making remote requests, such as select, update or delete.

-    For a local Tarantool server, there is a pre-created always-established connection object named :samp:`{net_box}.self`.
-Its purpose is to make polymorphic use of the ``net_box`` API easier.
-Therefore :samp:`conn = {net_box}.connect('localhost:3301')`
-    can be replaced by :samp:`conn = {net_box}.self`.
-However, there is an important difference between the embedded connection and a remote one.
-    With the embedded connection, requests which do not modify data do not yield.
-    When using a remote connection, due to
-    :ref:`the implicit rules <atomic-implicit-yields>`
-    any request can yield, and database state may have changed by the time it regains control.

     Possible options:

     * `user/password`: you have two ways to connect to a remote host: